alec-kingsley/jotter/README.md

 Note that any comments within a multi-line function definition must be in the (\*\*) format.

+## Number Representation

+Numbers have two different representations that they'll switch between: "Rational" and "Decimal".

+If a number has been constructed purely from rational components, then it will continue to display it as such.
+For example, `3/2 + 4/3?` will yield `2`, and `2 * 1/3` will yield `2/3`.

+If instead a number has been constructed using a decimal at any point, or if the number comes from a solving algorithm that involved an approximation, it will store and print as a decimal.
+So

+`3.0/2 + 4/3` will yield `2.`, with the final `.` signifying that the number is stored as a decimal.
+If the number is stored as a decimal, then it is to be considered approximate.

 ## Relations

 This feature has limited usage in the program's current state, as Jotter can't yet solve non-linear systems.
 However, these can help with some simplifications.